 - Preheat your oven’s broiler to medium-high.

 - Place filets in one layer on a greased baking sheet.
-Squeeze the lemon juice over the filets and sprinkle them with the minced garlic, thyme and black pepper.
+Squeeze the lemon juice over the filets and sprinkle them with the lemon zest, minced garlic, thyme and black pepper.

 - Place the fish in the oven, roughly 5-6" from the broiler heating element.